Unsupervised Local Discrimination for Medical Images: Preliminaries

-\textbf{Instance-wise features:} The common rule of constructing positive pairs and negative pairs is to create multiple views of images with varied augmentations, and then two images generated from the same image can be merged as a positive pair, otherwise as a negative pair \cite{wu2018unsupervised,he2020momentum,chen2020simple}.
-Following this rule, instance-wise features are compared and the ability of instance discrimination can be captured.
-As shown in Fig. \ref{fig:instance-patch-region-discrimination}(a), in this framework, image sample $x_n$ is fed into an encoder $f(\cdot)$ with a global average pooling layer to get a global vector to represent the whole image, i.e., $v_{n}=f(x_n)$.
+\textbf{Instance-wise discriminative features:} The common rule of constructing positive and negative pairs is to create multiple views of images with varied augmentations, and a positive/negative pair refers to two views from the same/different images \cite{wu2018unsupervised,he2020momentum,chen2020simple}.
+Following this rule, instance-wise comparisons are conducted to learn the global representation that can distinguish different image instances.
+The flowchart is shown in Fig.~\ref{fig:instance-patch-region-discrimination}.(a), where image sample $x_n$ is fed into an encoder $f(\cdot)$ with a global average pooling layer, by which the discriminative information for the whole image can be captured, i.e., $v_{n}=f(x_n)$.

-\textbf{Local features:} Instance-wise features are highly concentrated for semantic context, while medical image tasks, especially segmentation of lesions, tissue and tiny structures, need finer ones which can describe local details.
-Therefore, we aim to construct finer comparisons, i.e., comparisons of patches and regions.
-As shown in Fig. \ref{fig:instance-patch-region-discrimination}(b) and Fig. \ref{fig:instance-patch-region-discrimination}(c), we firstly make pixel-wise embedding.
-Then, patch-wise features are concluded as the sum of pixel-wise features in the corresponding bbox.
-To get region-wise feature, segmentation of region needs to be obtained by clustering pixels with similar semantic context and the features of clustered pixels be summed together to represent this region.
-Compared with patch-wise features, region-wise features can keep the integrity of structures and the learnt representation is much finer, which can measure pixel-wise similarity.